Shu-dot-tar/TakadaKenshi-Densetsu-cli/README.md

 ## Features

 - Fetch random Chuck Norris facts from the [Chuck Norris Jokes Api](https://api.chucknorris.io/)
-- Replace "Chuck Norris" with any name of your choice
+- Able to replace "Chuck Norris" with any name of your choice
 - Easy to use from the command line
 - Support only Windows now